xreic/grocerylist/README.md

 ## Notes

-If you are running on Windows and want to use `nodemon` for the `express-postgraphile` server combo, then you'll have to create a `.env` file based on the `options` within `ecosystem.config.sample.js` and run `npm run w-dev:dev` for development or `npm run w-dev:prod` for production.
+If you are running on Windows and want to use `nodemon` for the `express-postgraphile` server combo, then you'll have to create a `.env` file based on the `options` within `ecosystem.config.sample.js`.
+Once complete, run `npm run w-dev:dev` for development or `npm run w-dev:prod` for production.

 ## Setup your own